JigMenez/WD-Features-Section/readme.md

 Guiding Question:
 - What is the project:
-  - The project is a web page designed to display Pokémon features in an interactive and engaging manner.
+  - The project is a web page designed to display features in an interactive and engaging manner.
 - Whats the purpose:
-  - The purpose is to provide a visually appealing and user-friendly way to explore different Pokémon features, using animations and hover effects to enhance the user experience.
+  - The purpose is to provide a visually appealing and user-friendly way to explore different features, using animations and hover effects to enhance the user experience.
 - What are key components:
   - The key components include the main HTML structure, CSS for styling and animations, and images representing different features.
 - What technology used and how it is used: